milosilo-dev/6502Emulator/ReadMe.md

 Every implemented instruction has a dedicated test.

-All tests were generated using AI to ensure they match the *real* 6502 behaviour — not just assumptions about how the CPU should work.
+All tests were generated using AI to ensure they match the *real* 6502 behaviour — not just my assumptions about how the CPU should work.
+I have read through each test case to make sure that there is no hallucinations in the tests.

+It should also be noted that the test framework and thus the first few tests build are built by me in order to give the AI some idea of what I wanted.

 > The rest of the emulator code is entirely AI-free